EPISODE 21 – TOPIC SUMMARY AND GUEST:

 But my job is to define what’s most important for a client.
 What makes that organization unique?
 That’s the key.

 Usually, that ties back to money.
 What’s are primary sources of revenue?
 Sometimes its dues.
 Sometimes it’s education.
 Sometimes it’s conferences fees.
 Often, there are multiple choices.

-An organization needs to understand what drives revenues and choose a system that is strong at supporting those functions.
+An organization needs to understand what drives revenues and choose an association software system that is strong at supporting those functions.

 Agree.
 So, what are the top trends you’re seeing?